AbdullahZuhair21/CRTP/README.md

 ### Windows VM

-1. Open command prompt and type:
+1. Open the command prompt and type the following to check the permission.
+Path is static:
 ```console
 C:\Temp> icacls.exe "C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Startup"
 ```